 Photos uses your iCloud storage differently depending on which iCloud features you turn on.
 See What is iCloud storage?

-iCloud Photos: Photos and videos stored in iCloud Photos count toward your iCloud storage.
+iCloud Photos: photos and videos stored in iCloud Photos count towards your iCloud storage.

-My Photo Stream: Photos stored in My Photo Stream do not count toward your iCloud storage.
+My Photo Stream: photos stored in My Photo Stream do not count towards your iCloud storage.

-First, see Set up your iPhone to use iCloud with the Photos app.
-Then, learn what you can do with iCloud and Photos on any device or on iCloud.com.
+First, see Set up your iPad to use iCloud with the Photos app.
+Then learn what you can do with iCloud and Photos on any device or on iCloud.com.